linode/developers/hugo/content/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

 Here, the `ip_hash` directive causes nginx to attempt to match requests originating from a single IP address with the same back-end component.
 If a component server is unreachable, nginx will route those connections to an alternate component.

- {: .note }
->
+ {{< note >}}

-> If a server needs to be taken offline for an extended period of time, append the `down` argument, as shown in the entry for `galloway.example.com:8801`.
+If a server needs to be taken offline for an extended period of time, append the `down` argument, as shown in the entry for `galloway.example.com:8801`.
 This will prevent missed connections from attempting to hit a component of the server which is down.

+{{< /note >}}

 Here is a more advanced configuration, where seven server components running on unique ports on the server `linode.example.com` comprise the `appcluster` upstream: